 Looking for an afternoon project to make something for your cat?
 Grab your glue gun and give this cute scratch post a try!

 You will need:

-This craft feature was originally printed in the March 2015 issue of Your Cat magazine.
-With thanks to LJ Holland Joinery.
+This craft feature was originally printed in the June 2017 issue of Your Cat Magazine.